beyarkay/masters-thesis/src/05_results.md

 From the right plot in Figure \ref{fig:05_inf_trn_times_per_obs}, one can see that the HMMs take orders of magnitude longer to fit to the data than other model types.
 Some HMMs take around 0.04 seconds per observation to train, and other HMMs take around 0.01 seconds per observation.
-This is in start contrast to the FFNNs, HFFNNs, and SVMs which take an order of magnitude less time to train, around 0.0025 seconds per observation
+This is in stark contrast to the FFNNs, HFFNNs, and SVMs which take an order of magnitude less time to train, around 0.0025 seconds per observation